SWENGG4Y2024/SWENGG4Y2024Team02/README.md

 # SWENGG4Y2024Team02

-## Airbnb
+## CozyCove

-Airbnb is an online platform for short and long-term homestays and experiences.
+CozyCove is an online platform for short and long-term homestays and experiences.
 It offers an extensive array of accommodations worldwide.
-From cozy apartments to extravagant villas and even enchanting castles, Airbnb caters to every traveler's taste and budget.
-What sets Airbnb apart is its seamless interface, allowing users to not only book stays but also engage directly with hosts, fostering a sense of community and personal connection throughout their journey.
+From cozy apartments to extravagant villas and even enchanting castles, CozyCove caters to every traveler's taste and budget.
+What sets CozyCove apart is its seamless interface, allowing users to not only book stays but also engage directly with hosts, fostering a sense of community and personal connection throughout their journey.

 BITS ID     | Name               | GitHub ID      | Email
 ----------- | ------------------ | -------------- | ----------------------------------